lucasquemelli/House_Rocket/README.md

 **Hypothesis 1:** Properties with waterfront are 45% more expensive on average and 40% on median.

 **True.** While they really are more expensive, they are much more expensive than supposed: around 213% and 211% more expensive, on average and on median, respectively.
 That represents more than five times the hypothesis.

+**Hypothesis 2:** Properties with construction date earlier than 1950 are 10% cheaper on average and 15% on median.

+**False.** The properties constructed earlier than 1950 are 22.84% of the dataset.
+Although they are older, these properties are 1.58% and 4.7% more expensive, on average and on median, respectively.

 # 5. Business Results